dotnet/docs-maui/docs/essentials/clipboard.md

 ---
-title: "Xamarin.Essentials: Clipboard"
+title: "Essentials: Clipboard"
-description: "This document describes the Clipboard class in Xamarin.Essentials, which lets you copy and paste text to the system clipboard between applications."
+description: "Describes the Clipboard class in the Microsoft.Maui.Essentials namespace, which lets you copy and paste text to the system clipboard" ms.date: 08/05/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 01/06/2020
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Clipboard
+# Clipboard

-The **Clipboard** class lets you copy and paste text to the system clipboard between applications.
+The `Clipboard` class lets you copy and paste text to the system clipboard between applications.

 ## Get started